MorganStenberg/TableTopTales/README.md

 #### Detailed review

 - Displays a review in the same structure as the home page, but in a wider format.
-And also displays the comments that have been made and a input field to make new comments on a review.
+And also displays the comments that have been made and an input field to make new comments on a review.

 - If the user is logged in and is the owner of the review they can click the three dots symbol in the bottom right corner to edit or delete the review.
 If the user clicks delete the review is removed and the user is taken back to the page they were previously on.

 - If the user is logged in and is a owner of a comment, then three dots are displayed to the right of the comment that the user can click to display a menu for editing and deleting a comment.

-- If the edit option of the menu is clicked then the comment is changed in to a input field where the user can choose to edit their comment, two buttons for save and cancel is displayed as well.
+- If the edit option of the menu is clicked then the comment is changed in to an input field where the user can choose to edit their comment, two buttons for save and cancel are displayed as well.
 They can also choose to cancel their edit by clicking the cancel button that is displayed.

 - If the user chooses to delete their comment, the comment is removed and the user stays on the same page.

 #### Most discussed (commented) reviews

 - To the right of the feed of reviews there is a section for the most discussed reviews, which is displaying the top 5 reviews with the most comments on.
 The reviews are displayed as small cards with the Title of the review over the image of the review as background.
-When the cards are hovered over there is a orange outlining around the card.
+When the cards are hovered over there is an orange outline around the card.
 Each card also links to the review it is representing.

 - On smaller screens the section is moved to be displayed on top of the feed of reviews, in a smaller format with only the top 3 most discussed reviews.
 Otherwise it is displayed in the same structure with the image in the background and title on top.